ali-alakbar/TelegramBot-nodeJS/README.md

 - must put your URL and API key in test.js

 # Getting the URL
-Getting the URL must be the combination of the URL you take when run NGROK + the link after your http://localhost:PORT/
+Getting the URL must be the combination of the URL you take when run NGROK "Forwarding" + the link after your http://localhost:PORT/